What is the PRICEDISC Function?

 - As recommended by Microsoft Excel, we provided as input the settlement and maturity as references to cells containing dates.

-- The discount rate is provided as input in percentage form, 2.5%.
-However, the argument can instead be entered as the simple numerical value 0.025.
+- The discount rate is provided in percentage form, 2.5%.
+However, the argument can instead be entered as the simple numerical value of 0.025.

 - #NUM! error – Occurs if either:

-- Settlement date is greater than or equal to maturity date;
+- The settlement date is greater than or equal to maturity date;

 - When we provide invalid numbers for the arguments: the rate of discount, redemption or basis.
-That is, we have provided discount rate is less than or equal to zero, redemption value is less than or equal to less than zero or basis is a number other than 0,1,2,3,4.
+That is, if we have provided a discount rate is less than or equal to zero, a redemption value is less than or equal to less than zero, or a basis that is a number other than 0,1,2,3,4.